 The ubiquity of this style attribute in the DBL bible interface indicates a continued investment in the control and standardization of the display of text on a page.
-The release bundle that comprises the XML contains a styles.xml file that contains explicit definitions for each of the possible values of the style attribute.
+The DBL release bundle that comprises the XML contains a styles.xml file that contains explicit definitions for each of the possible values of the style attribute.
 Users of the interface can elect to adjust these style definitions, choosing a particular font to render normal paragraphs or a different color to emphasize section headings.
 Yet, the structure of these elements, that is to say, the definition of headings and the beginning and ending of paragraphs, is already cooked into the bible interface through these <para> elements and their style attributes.
 Due to the involvement of DBL in the production of other bible interfaces in both print and digital forms, the XML encoding of DBL does the work of what is typically divided between XML and HTML, both describing the data of these bibles (XML) and establishing the appropriate parameters for displaying this data (HTML).
 Including such explicit encoding for display and presentation in the XML of DBL bibles seems to continue to pay homage, perhaps anachronistically or unnecessarily, to the role of the book in defining bible as interface.

 Remnants of the Page

 In terms of data description elements, the smallest unit in USX, the DBL XML standard, is the verse.
 (By elements I mean features that are identified by XML tags.)
 There are a few smaller elements in the USX hierarchy, such as the character element (<char>), the table cell element (<cell>), and the optional break element (<optbreak>), but as I noted with the paragraph (<para>) tag, these elements are focused on the display of data, not on its description.
-Since a verse element is always contained within a paragraph element in the USX hierarchy, the words of verses function as the content of a paragraph, with the verse element tag simply indicating where a verse number should be inserted in the paragraph element.
+Since a verse element is always contained within a paragraph element in the USX hierarchy, the words of verses function as the content of a paragraph, with the verse tag simply indicating where a verse number should be inserted in the paragraph element.
 Though a subtle point, again we see the the page providing the structure for the USX governing architecture; the text is broken up by paragraphs, and the paragraphs contain numbered verses.
 With the verse as the smallest unit of data description in the XML of DBL and with the content of verses essentially functioning as content of paragraphs due to the hierarchical structure of the elements in USX, the DBL bible interface affords less surface area than it could have if USX had encoded at smaller intervals, such as the word or the character.

 We saw a similar reduction in surface area in the XML-encoded transcription of the Codex Sinaiticus web interface.
 Because Codex Sinaiticus itself was written in scripta continua, its fourth century interface required the reader to process the text character by character.
 The Codex Sinaiticus web interface, on the other hand, encoded the transcription so that the smallest unit was the word, not the character, thereby reducing the surface area.
 The XML encoding of the DBL has reduced the surface area even further by structuring the text in verse units.